apache/incubator-milagro/docs/amcl-overview.md

 [^first]: [Curve41417 Karatsuba revisited](http://eprint.iacr.org/2014/526)

-Note that almost all arithmetic takes place modulo a 256-bit prime number, the modulus representing the field over which the elliptic curve is defined, here denoted as \\( p \\).
+Note that almost all arithmetic takes place modulo a 256-bit prime number, the modulus representing the field over which the elliptic curve is defined, here denoted as $p$.

-On 64-bit processors, AMCL represents numbers to the base \\( 2^{"{"}56{"}"} \\) in a 5 element array, the Word Excess is 7 bits, and for a 256-bit modulus the Field Excess is 24 bits.
+On 64-bit processors, AMCL represents numbers to the base $2^{56}$ in a 5 element array, the Word Excess is 7 bits, and for a 256-bit modulus the Field Excess is 24 bits.

-On 32-bit processors, AMCL represents numbers to the base \\( 2^{"{"}29{"}"} \\) in a 9 element array, the Word Excess is 2 bits, and for a 256-bit modulus the Field Excess is 5 bits.
+On 32-bit processors, AMCL represents numbers to the base $2^{29}$ in a 9 element array, the Word Excess is 2 bits, and for a 256-bit modulus the Field Excess is 5 bits.

-On 16-bit processors, AMCL represents numbers to the base \\( 2^{"{"}13{"}"} \\) in a 20 element array, the Word Excess is 2 bits, and for a 256-bit modulus the Field Excess is 4 bits.
+On 16-bit processors, AMCL represents numbers to the base $2^{13}$ in a 20 element array, the Word Excess is 2 bits, and for a 256-bit modulus the Field Excess is 4 bits.

 Such a representation of a 256-bit number is referred to as a **BIG**.
 Addition or subtraction of a pair of **BIG**s, results in another **BIG**.

 The Java version uses exactly the same 32-bit representation as above.

-For Javascript (where all numbers are stored as 64-bit floating point with a 52-bit mantissa, but mostly manipulated as 32-bit integers), numbers are represented to the base \\( 2^{"{"}24{"}"} \\) in an 11 element array, the Word Excess is 7 bits, and the Field Excess for a 256-bit modulus is 8 bits.
+For Javascript (where all numbers are stored as 64-bit floating point with a 52-bit mantissa, but mostly manipulated as 32-bit integers), numbers are represented to the base $2^{24}$ in an 11 element array, the Word Excess is 7 bits, and the Field Excess for a 256-bit modulus is 8 bits.

 ### Addition and Subtraction